kpkreddyy/language-translator-/README.md

 ## Language and Dataset

  I choose to translate english to french.
 However our system is pretty general and accepts any other language pair (e.g. english/french).
-By defauft, we use ANKI dataset which can be easy download [here](http://www.manythings.org/anki/)
+By default, i used ANKI dataset which can be  downloaded [here](http://www.manythings.org/anki/) or refer fra.rar file

 ## What is Sequence-to-sequence learning ?